DrVipinKumar/C-Programming-Code/README.md

 # C-Programming-Code
-These C program is for KIET MCA I C
+All above C Programs are for KIET MCA I C Section Student.